AmpersandTarski/RAP/README.md

 4. set environment variables.
    Copy the file `.example.env` to `.env` and edit the passwords in `.env`.
    Set `SERVER_HOST_NAME` to the hostname, e.g. `localhost` or `rap.cs.ou.nl`.
-   Remember this name for step 6.
+   Remember this hostname for step 6.
    If you need to create a fresh RAP4-database, enable the database installation by setting  `DISABLE_DB_INSTALL` to `false`.
 If you already have a database from a previous install and wish to keep it, set `DISABLE_DB_INSTALL` to `true`.

 5. Spin up RAP4.
 If on your laptop, do it locally: